How to Form a Limited Company

-Forming a limited company: Methods to form a company
+Methods to form a company

 Probably the first thing to decide is the method of forming a limited company.
 This can be done in three different ways:

-Forming a limited company: Choosing a Company name
+Choosing a company name

 When forming a company, one of the most important decisions will be the company name.
 When deciding on a company name you'll need to take the following into account:

 No two companies can have the same or similar names.
 So you’ll need to check the Companies House Register to make sure the name isn't already taken - otherwise you could find another company complaining!

 The name of your company must end in Limited or Ltd, or the Welsh equivalent (except for certain charities, sports clubs etc)

 The name can’t imply a connection with the government, a devolved administration, local or public authority